This brief tutorial shows students and new users how to logon to Ubuntu SSH server without passwords.

 To install open ssh server on Ubuntu systems, run the commands below.

-sudo apt-get -y install openssh-server
+sudo apt-get update sudo apt-get -y install openssh-server

 After installing it, run the commands below to start it.